 This attached calculator spreadsheet allows you to determine the concentration of an analyte gas from an OVG in the flow path up to and including the detector being used.

-The equation to concentrate the concentration is as follows:
+The equation to concentrate the concentration (Cell C10) is as follows:

 Note: on the spreadsheet you can edit the yellow cells only.

-The default constant value is for a lab with air conditioning set to 20°C, but the other selections are for 0°C or 24°C.
+The default gas constant value is set for a lab with air conditioning set to 20°C and under Normal Temperature and Pressure conditions.

 Should you use additional mass flow controllers to add makeup flows or to dilute the flow further, these can be calculated using the other yellow cells.

 To use the calculator:

 - Enter the analyte permeation rate in Cell B2, and the analyte molecular weight in Cell B3.

 - Enter the required flow for your detector in Cell S11.